Automated Incident Response: Streamlining Your SecOps

 The challenge is that incident response automation requires its own development cycle, with each alert requiring its own type of planning, integrations, and automation that puts a different strain on your team.
 Creating an automated incident response plan is no mean feat.

-At Prophet Security, we’re building a different security future for teams with our AI-powered, out-of-the-box automation for alert triage and investigation for any security alert (including custom detections), so your teams can respond effectively without the cycle of prep work.
-Try out Prophet Security today to streamline your security operations.
+At Prophet Security, we’re building a different security future for teams with our AI-powered, out-of-the-box automation for alert triage and investigation for any security alert (including custom detections).
+Request a demo of Prophet AI today to see our agentic AI SOC Analyst in action.

 Discover Prophet AI for Security Operations